TheCandidStartup/TheCandidStartup.github.io/_drafts/frozen-shoulder.md

 I wasn't going anywhere by myself.
 It's now about 7.45am.
 The GP surgery didn't open until 8am and I had no idea whether I'd be able to get a same day appointment.
 Lucy had time before work to drive me to the walk-in clinic or GP but only if we left immediately.

 The walk-in clinic seemed like the obvious choice.
 Lucy dropped me off and headed into work.
+In my case, walking is done slowly, with great care, and with my left arm clamped against my side.
+It's surprising how unbalanced that makes you feel.

 Luckily, there were only 5 people ahead of me in the queue.
 After 15 minutes I was called in to see the triage nurse.
 I got my first real dose of sympathy for the day and confirmation that I needed to see the doctor.

 Back to the waiting room for another 15 minute wait.
 The doctor started with a cranial nerve exam to confirm that I didn't sustain any brain damage when I fell.
 He then moved on to check my very limited shoulder joint movement and make me swear when he poked a particularly tender bit.
 He seemed happy with the diagnosis of frozen shoulder.

 I hadn't appreciated that the walk-in clinic is very limited in what they can do.
-In my case, he gave me a choice of three drugs that he could prescribe to get me through the weekend.
+In my case, he gave me a choice of three drugs that he could prescribe to get me through the next 48 hours.
 I would have to go to my GP on Monday.

 # Drugs